camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/10-migrate-pa.html.md

       <version>$PLATFORM_VERSION</version>
     </dependency>
     ```
 *   If you use `@Inject` with TaskForm, you have to add a `@Named("...")` annotation to the `@Inject` annotation due to backward-compatibility of `fox.taskForm`.
-There you have two choices: If you are using `fox.taskForm` in your process application and don't want to update all your jsf pages and beans you should use `@Named("fox.taskForm")` else you should use `@Named("camundaTaskForm")`.
+There you have two choices: If you are using `fox.taskForm` in your process application and don't want to update all your jsf pages and beans you should use `@Named("fox.taskForm")`, otherwise you should use `@Named("camundaTaskForm")`.
 Your application server should write an error or a warning if you use the wrong one.
 So be careful!
 However, we recommend you to use the annotation `@Named("camundaTaskForm")`.
-*   Since camunda BPM 7.0 the unique constraint for the business key is removed in the runtime and history tables and the database schema create and drop scripts.
-The [migration scripts](https://app.camunda.com/nexus/index.html#view-repositories;camunda-bpm~browsestorage~/org/camunda/bpm/distro/camunda-sql-scripts/) does not include the drop statements of the unique constraint for the business key.
-So if you do not rely on the unique constraint for the business key, you are able to delete the unique constraint by your own.
+*   Since camunda BPM 7.0, the unique constraint for the business key has been removed in the runtime and history tables and the database schema create and drop scripts.
+The [migration scripts](https://app.camunda.com/nexus/index.html#view-repositories;camunda-bpm~browsestorage~/org/camunda/bpm/distro/camunda-sql-scripts/) do not include the drop statements of the unique constraint for the business key.
+So if you do not rely on the unique constraint for the business key, you can delete the unique constraint yourself.
 See the following documentation about the [Business Key](ref:/guides/user-guide/#process-engine-database-configuration-business-key) to delete the unique constraint corresponding to your database.
-*   If you do a JNDI lookup to get one of the Platform Services (i.e. `ProcessArchiveService` or `ProcessEngineService`), you have to adjust the JNDI name to do the lookup as following:
+*   If you do a JNDI lookup to get one of the Platform Services (i.e. `ProcessArchiveService` or `ProcessEngineService`), you have to adjust the JNDI name to do the lookup as follows:
     *   ProcessArchiveService:
         *   Old JNDI name: `java:global/camunda-fox-platform/process-engine/PlatformService!com.camunda.fox.platform.api.ProcessArchiveService`
         *   New JNDI name: `java:global/camunda-bpm-platform/process-engine/ProcessApplicationService!org.camunda.bpm.ProcessApplicationService`